-1. This is a complaint made by the Registrar of the Hong Kong Institute of Certified Public Accountants ("the Institute") as Complainant against Mr. Ng Man Chung, Siman ("Ng"), a certified public accountant (practising) as the 1st Respondent and Elite Partners CPA Limited ("Elite"), a corporate practice as the 2nd Respondent.
-Sections 34(1)(a)(vi) and 34(1A) of the PAO applied to the Respondents.

-2. The particulars of the Complaint as set out in a letter dated 26 June 2014 ("the Complaint") from the Registrar of the Institute to the Council of the Institute for consideration of the Complaint for referral to the Disciplinary Panels were as follows:-
+- 1. This is a complaint made by the Registrar of the Hong Kong Institute of Certified Public Accountants ("the Institute") as Complainant against the 1st Respondent, a certified public accountant (practising) and the 2nd Respondent, a corporate practice.
+Sections 34(1)(a)(vi) and 34(1A) of the PAO applied to the Respondents. - 2.
+The particulars of the Complaint as set out in a letter dated 26 June 2014 ("the Complaint") from the Registrar of the Institute to the Council of the Institute for consideration of the Complaint for referral to the Disciplinary Panels were as follows:-